CS48X0-Behavior-Tool-Project/behavior-rating-tool/README.md

 If we're missing any packages, this will make sure to install the ones listed in the composer.lock file.

+### 5.3 VSCode Requesting Save Permissions

+If you are on a Linux based system you may encounter this error.
+Essentially, when you set the ownership in debugging 5.1 you exclude your current user from write permissions.
+To resolve this there are a multitude of steps to follow, given from [this Stackoverflow answer](https://stackoverflow.com/a/61939446/9861242).

 ## X.0 Deploying

 TBD...
 Need More information and resources provided to us first.